 Some sections of Astoria have some of the highest home prices in New York City (median price of \$1.15 million in 2020).
 However, The New York State Department of Environmental Conservation (NYSDEC) has identified parts of the Astoria community as a Potential Environmental Justice Area (PEJA).
-These are areas that include U.S. Census block groups of 250 to 500 households with populations that meet or exceed at least one of the following statistical thresholds: At least 52.42% of the people in an urban area reported themselves as members of minority groups or at least 22.82% of the population area have household incomes below the federal poverty level.
+These are areas that include U.S. Census block groups of 250 to 500 households with populations that meet or exceed at least one of the following statistical thresholds: At least 52.42% of the population in an urban area reported themselves as members of minority groups, or at least 22.82% of the population area have household incomes below the federal poverty level.

-Six potential E.J.
-Census Blocks are located within one-half mile of the project.
+There are six potential EJ Census Blocks located within one-half mile of the project.
 The minority population in these Blocks ranges from 53 to 67 percent.
-In addition, the percentage of residents living below the poverty line ranges from 5 to 33 percent.
+The percentage of residents living below the poverty line ranges from 5 to 33 percent.